 Deploy the application

 $ convox deploy

-convox apps info to find the load balancer hostnames for the application.
+convox services to find the load balancer hostnames for the application.

-When a load balancer is first created it can take 5-10 minutes for its hostname to become available in DNS.
+When a load balancer is first created it can take a few minutes for its hostname to become available in DNS.

 Now that you’ve deployed your first application you can: